 - For all students it will be opportunity for their moral, ethical, and spiritual education and development.

 Students are able and encouraged to worship on Sundays in local churches.

 The physical center of the spiritual activities at R-MA is Boggs Chapel, which features an Allen Renaissance Quantum (TM) Model Q-385 Organ and a state-of-the-art sound system.
 The chapel seats approximately 450 people.

 Students in the Upper School are required to complete one credit of religious studies in order to fulfill their graduation credits.
-Students may choose from Hebrew Scriptures (also referred to as Old Testament), New Testament, and Comparative Religions.
+Students may choose from Survey of the Bible and Survey of World Religions.

 The chaplain is also available for students to go to for guidance relating to spiritual matters.

 Please contact the school chaplain for any additional questions about this Christian boarding school's programs or about the use of the chapel for weddings and other events: